kashkaryan/ethics_calculator/README.md

 -------Give feedback to user, are they in the green by their own standards?
 How they can improve and where.
 Recommend some companies to them---------------------

 -- Have number of bad events for each category!
+-- USE ML TO RECOMMEND STOCKS!!
+THINK ABOUT VALIDITY ERROR
+- INITIAL FILTER FOR PRIORITIES, THEN ML AND EARNING REPORTS ETC. FOR RECOMMENDATION

 **Environmental**
 * Energy use (amount)